frindaddy/Reflowster/README.md

 ## Usage

-Run the application with the SSR relay pin and MAX31855 chip-select pin:
+Run the application with the solid-state relay pin and MAX31855 chip-select pin:

 ```bash
 python reflowster.py --relay-pin 10 --cs-pin D5